joergschwarzwaelder/hhc2020/Additional/Snowball Game.md

 On "easy" the user is able to provide a seed value which is used by the server to determine the board layout.
 Providing the same seed value does always lead to the same board layout.

 On "impossible" it is not possible to provide this seed value.
 Instead there are in the HTML comments the last 624 random values, which were generated prior to creating the seed for the current game.
-In the hints for this game is a [talk of Tom Liston covering Mersenne Twister based PRNG ](https://www.youtube.com/watch?v=Jo5Nlbqd-Vg) along with [sample Python code](https://github.com/tliston/mt19937) for predicting the next random values if you know the last 624 ones.
+In the hints for this game is a [talk of Tom Liston covering Mersenne Twister based PRNGs ](https://www.youtube.com/watch?v=Jo5Nlbqd-Vg) along with [sample Python code](https://github.com/tliston/mt19937) for predicting the next random values if you know the last 624 ones.
 This script was slightly [modified](https://github.com/joergschwarzwaelder/hhc2020/blob/master/Additional/mt19937-jsw.py) to consume the HTML comments in order to populate the Mersenne Twister PRNG with the last 624 values to restore the PRNG state prior to seed creation.
 The next random value is then printed out.

 This next random value is the seed of the board layout.